What You Need to Remember About Handling Systemic Engagement

 Sorting Information from Noise

 Immediate Emotional Reaction.
 Most people treat a negative message like a top-priority "emergency" that needs an instant emotional reply.
-By letting the message (the stimulus) control when and how you reply, you give up control of your brand's core stability to the person complaining.
+Letting the message control when and how you reply hands control of your brand's core stability to the person complaining.

 The Mistake-Proof Fix: The 3-Gate Logic Filter